Cultures progress as they find better ways to deal with the challenges they face, when this doesn´t happen then cultures stagnate or collapse.

 A key element when allowing to feel our emotions is to meet those emotions with compassion towards ourselves.
-If we embarce our dark emotions without compassion, then probably criticism will appear and we will probably make the symptoms increase.
+If we embrace our dark emotions without compassion, then probably criticism will appear and we will probably make the symptoms increase.

 When we are able to accept our emotions and treat ourselves with compassion.
 Not only we will experience a reduction of unpleasant and mysterious symptoms but also a significant rise in the quality of our relationships with others.
 Often the way we relate to others is a projection (a reflection) of the way we relate to ourselves.

-This is something I can help you do during counselling.
+This is something I can help you do during counselling sessions.
 The emotions that are haunting us are doing so because we don´t fee strong or safe enough to fully experience them.
 In a safe warm setting, with my assistance, you can do that.
 Once he face and embrace an emotion then it ceases to have power over us.
 Often these emotions we need to process them more because they involve memories and experiences that we have not been able to fully digest, this could be due to a traumatic nature of such experience or-and we might have had to push it put of our awareness to maintain our daily living "normal" functioning and commitments.

 This can be applied to many issues commonly seeing in counselling practice: bereavement, relationship problems, anxiety, depression, anger, phobias.